dhartunian/cockroachdb-mcp-server/README.md

 # CockroachDB MCP Server

-This MCP server connects to a CockroachDB instance, exposing table schemas as resources, running read-only SQL queries as tools, and providing prompts for common data analysis tasks.
+This MCP server connects to a CockroachDB instance, exposing database and table schemas as resources, running SQL queries as tools, and providing prompts for query analysis.

 ## Features

 ### Resources

-- `db://tables` - List all tables in the database
+- `crdb://{host}/databases/{database}` - Get information about a specific database
-- `db://tables/{tableName}/schema` - Get the schema for a specific table
+- `crdb://{host}/databases/{database}/tables/{table}/schema` - Get the schema for a specific table
-- `db://tables/{tableName}/details` - Get detailed information about a table including indexes and primary keys
-- `db://tables/{tableName}/stats` - Get statistics about a table (row count, size)

 ### Tools

-- `execute-query` - Execute a read-only SQL query
-- `get-sample-data` - Get a sample of data from a table with options for limit and ordering
+- `query` - Execute a SQL query with options for execution plan analysis
-- `count-rows` - Count the number of rows in a table with optional WHERE condition
-- `column-stats` - Generate statistics for a specific column (min, max, avg, etc.)

-### Prompts

-- `explore-table` - Generate a prompt to explore a database table
-- `generate-query` - Generate a prompt to get help writing an SQL query
-- `analyze-query-results` - Generate a prompt to analyze query results
-- `optimize-query` - Generate a prompt to optimize a SQL query

 ## Installation